The ACCC has released its annual compliance and enforcement priorities.

 The ACCC will continue to advocate for a new prohibition against unfair practices on the basis that there is a “gap” in the law to deal with certain conduct such as subscription practices, drip pricing, dynamic pricing, excessive requests for consumer data and access to consumer support and remedies.

-- With very substantial fines, jail terms and reputational damage, regular and effective compliance training continues to be the most important and cost-efficient action you can take for your business.
+- With very substantial fines, jail terms and reputational damage, regular and effective compliance training continues to be the most important and cost-efficient action businesses can take.

-- If you fall within a target sector or area above, you should consider undertaking a comprehensive audit of your operations to ensure there is no cartel conduct, misleading pricing, conduct that harms smaller rivals, suppliers or customers, excessive surcharging or greenwashing.
+- Businesses falling within a target sector or area listed above should consider undertaking a comprehensive audit of operations to ensure there is no cartel conduct, misleading pricing, conduct that harms smaller rivals, suppliers or customers, excessive surcharging or greenwashing.

 - Complaints continue to be telling and a key trigger for ACCC investigations.
-Understanding the types of complaints made to your business will help you identify potential areas of concern.
+Understanding the types of complaints made will help businesses identify potential areas of concern.

 - Get ready for the new mandatory merger regime.